Sexual Assault Lawyer Toronto

 Sexual assault is a serious crime in Canada.
 The mere stigma of being accused of a sexual assault charge can irreparably damage a person’s reputation.
 You can’t afford to take a chance guessing at whether you have chosen the right lawyer to defend you.

-Daniel Brown Law is recognized by Canadian Lawyer Magazine as one of Canada’s top 10 criminal defence firms.
+Daniel Brown Law is recognized by Canadian Lawyer Magazine as one of Canada’s top 10 criminal law boutiques.

 His legal textbook is sold across Canada and is often consulted by judges, prosecutors and other defence lawyers working on similar cases.
 Follow the link to learn more about Daniel’s best selling text on Prosecuting and Defending Sexual Offence Cases.

 Daniel is also designated as a specialist in criminal law and has successfully defended countless sexual assault cases across Ontario on behalf of his clients.
 Given his extensive knowledge and experience in this area of law, Daniel is often called upon by the media to comment on sexual assault related cases making headlines.

 See for example: